aakgn/PySQIF/docs/index.md

 # Report a bug

-If you are using the pysquid library and think you have found a bug, or if you have questions about installing or using pysquid, please don’t hesitate to contact with us:
+If you are using the SQUIDpy library and think you have found a bug, or if you have questions about installing or using SQUIDpy, please don’t hesitate to contact with us:

 - Ali at [ali.akgunphys@gmail.com](ali.akgunphys@gmail.com)
 - Sasan at [sasan.razmkhah@gmail.com](sasan.razmkhah@gmail.com)